What is another word for rise?

 raɪz; ˈrɪz ənrise

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term rise.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word rise.

 Wiktionary